DataBooth/duckdb-utils/docs/cli.rst

 Adding a primary key to a rowid table
 -------------------------------------

-SQLite tables that are created without an explicit primary key are created as `rowid tables <https://www.sqlite.org/rowidtable.html>`__.
+DuckDB tables that are created without an explicit primary key are created as `rowid tables <https://www.sqlite.org/rowidtable.html>`__.
 They still have a numeric primary key which is available in the ``rowid`` column, but that column is not included in the output of ``select *``.
 Here's an example:

 .. code-block:: bash

     echo '[{"name": "Azi"}, {"name": "Suna"}]' | \
-        sqlite-utils insert chickens.db chickens -
+        duckdb-utils insert seagulls.duckdb seagulls -
-    sqlite-utils schema chickens.db
+    duckdb-utils schema seagulls.duckdb

 .. code-block:: output

-    CREATE TABLE [chickens] (
+    CREATE TABLE [seagulls] (
        [name] TEXT
     );

 .. code-block:: bash

-    sqlite-utils chickens.db 'select * from chickens'
+    duckdb-utils seagulls.duckdb 'select * from seagulls'

 .. code-block:: output